taranos/taranoscsf/README.md

 # *Taranos:CSF (Cloud Sonification Framework)*

+>Impressionistic sounds affect our subconscious and our state of mind.
+This is due possibly to the fact that sounds, if present, are continuously entering our mind whether or not we are actively listening.
+Visual inputs, on the other hand, require the user's attention.
+If we are distracted from the TV set, we cease to concentrate on the picture and the image leaves our mind.
+Sound therefore offers the programmer a direct path to the user's mind – bypassing his thought processes and zeroing in on his emotions.
+>
+>-- Fraser B. (1982).
+Chapter 7: Sound. *De Re Atari: A Guide to Effective Programming*

 ## What is it?
 _Taranos:CSF_ is an experimental new information [sonification](https://en.wikipedia.org/wiki/Sonification) framework built from the ground up to combine two domain-specific data models - one for signal collection and processing (input) and the other for virtual sound field modeling and rendering (output) - all within a single and easily deployable microservice.
 All framework features are accessible through well-defined web APIs enabling easy collaboration among diverse and widely-distributed signal provider and sonification rendering endpoints.